US, Canada and other international registrations

 United States

-Registry fees - $325 for each class
+Registry fees – £255 for each class

-Please be aware that additional costs will be incurred as applications progress; the level being dependent upon the nature of any objections raised or oppositions filed.
+Please be aware that additional costs may be incurred as applications progress; the level being dependent upon the nature of any objections raised or oppositions filed.
 We would charge these additional costs on a time basis.
 Our associates may charge an additional publication or processing fee, although such additional costs are usually minimal.

 Canada

-Initial fees and disbursements for filing an application ~ £755
+Initial fees and disbursements for filing an application – £500

 Canada does not operate a class system.
 A trade mark application in Canada can be filed on the basis of any one of the following four options: 1.
 Use in Canada, 2.
 Intent to use in Canada, 3.
 Making known in Canada, 4.
 Use and registration abroad.